Lufeng-qy/Lufeng-qy.github.io/_pages/cv.md

 * Skilled in python programming (including pytorch)
 * Familiar with neural network and deep learning
 * Good at math modeling and numerical math
-* Have basic knowledge about PDE theory (currently learning the book *PDE by Evans*)

 Publications
 ======